Therizinosauria: Uncertain species

 In 1997 Dong Zhiming and You Hailu named and described a supposed second species of Nanshiungosaurus, N. bohlini, based on specimen IVPP V 11116 found in 1992 at Early Cretaceous strata from the Zhonggou Formation, Xinminbao Group.
 It consists of 11 cervical and 5 dorsal vertebrae with some ribs.
 In order to contain both N. brevispinus and N. bohlini they coined the Nanshiungosauridae family.
 Dong and Yu presented no clear evidence regarding the assignment of this new species to Nanshiungosaurus.
 Li and colleagues in their 2007 description of Suzhousaurus pointed out that N. bohlini might be synonymous with the former, as both are found in the same geological group and also incompletely known.
 As per terms of taxonomic priority, the species name would be Suzhousaurus bohlini.
 However, they noted that a direct comparison between specimens is difficult to near impossible because there is no overlapping material (besides dorsal vertebrae) and the holotype of N. bohlini is apparently lost.
 Li and team disagree in that this species belong to Nanshiungosaurus and listed it as "Nanshiungosaurus" bohlini.
 Zanno in 2010 indicated that the anatomical traits that were originally used to characterize "N." bohlini are now known to be present in other therizinosaur taxa.
 Hartman with colleagues in 2019 recovered "N." bohlini as a therizinosaurid in a clade joined by Segnosaurus and Nothronychus.

-Around 2005 partial therizinosaur material was collected from the Laijia Formation and later used to represent "Tiantaiosaurus sifengensis" (alternatively "Tiantaisaurus"), which is a currently unpuslihed and informal therizinosaur taxon.
+Around 2005 partial therizinosaur material was collected from the Laijia Formation and later used to represent "Tiantaiosaurus sifengensis" (alternatively "Tiantaisaurus"), which is a currently unpublished and informal therizinosaur taxon.
 Qian and team in 2012 noted that a whole manuscript describing the taxon was written in 2007 but never officially published.